dogukanyildiz99/ProductPackaging/README.md

 # Product Packaging

-- A packaging application created with Windows Forms using Entity Framework and C#.
+- A packaging application created with Windows Forms using Entity Framework with C#.